Hamad bin Khalifa Al Thani: Investments

-In April 2016, Hamad was named in the Panama Papers.
+In 2013, Hamad established the Qatar Investment Authority, which has invested over $100 billion around the world, including The Shard, Barclays Bank, Heathrow Airport, Harrods, Paris Saint-Germain F.C., Siemens and Royal Dutch Shell.
+It also holds about 17% stake in the Volkswagen Group, Porsche, Hochtief, as well as investments in Sainsbury's.

 Hamad is listed as owner of Afrodille S.A., which had a bank account in Luxembourg and shares in two South African companies.
-Al Thani also held a majority of the shares in Rienne S.A. and Yalis S.A., which held a term deposit with the Bank of China in Luxembourg.
+He also held a majority of the shares in Rienne S.A. and Yalis S.A., which held a term deposit with the Bank of China in Luxembourg.
 A relative owned 25% of these: Sheikh Hamad bin Jassim Al Thani, Qatar's former prime minister and foreign minister.

 Marriages and children

 Sheikh Hamad has three wives and twenty-four children, eleven sons and thirteen daughters: